jesse-wei/jesse-wei.github.io/_pages/teaching.md

       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
             I refined our assessment creation and review process.
-In particular, I developed a workflow by which we write questions in Markdown format and convert them (via <a href="https://github.com/jgm/pandoc">pandoc</a>) to HTML or PDF.
-This allows for version control and better collaboration via GitHub.
+In particular, I developed a workflow by which we write questions in Markdown format and convert them (via <a href="https://github.com/jgm/pandoc">pandoc</a>) to HTML or PDF, allowing for version control and better collaboration via GitHub.
           </div>
           <div class="col-sm-3">
           </div>